-We are working in a collaborative world, using many tools and software.
-With Microsoft Teams you can create teams according to your projects, organizational structure, or any use cases.
-But what if you need to collaborate on private and sensitive assets?
+With Microsoft Teams you can create teams according to your projects, organizational structure, or use cases.
+But what if you need to collaborate on private and sensitive topics?
 With Private Channels in Microsoft Teams, team members can communicate on critical topics with an additional layer of security.

-You don’t need to create a dedicated team to isolate your conversations any more.
-You can now set up Private Channels right in the appropriate team.
-Let’s delve into the details of Private Channels, the capabilities, and the main challenges around.
+You don’t need to create a dedicated team to isolate your conversations anymore.
+You can now set up Private Channels right in the required team.
+Let’s delve into the details of Private Channels, the capabilities, and the main challenges around their use.

 Aside from all the marketing fuzz, let’s see what the main use cases for Private Channels are: